tests-always-included/wick/README.md

 This one is pretty easy.
 You simply need to install a package.
 The formula's `run` script would look like this:

     #!/bin/bash
-    set -e

     wick-package git

 And you're done.

-`set -e` turns on error catching, so that if there was any sort of error then the script reports it immediately instead of continuing with the script (*highly recommended*).

 `wick-package` is a function that the `wick-base` formula exposes.
 It provides an OS-agnostic way to install packages.
 Just list the name of the package afterwards and you're set.